Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 `CENTRAL_AUTH_PUBLICKEY`:  The location of the public key file you created when [preparing Amplify Central](/docs/integrate_with_central/cli_central/cli_install/).
 Absolute file path is recommended to avoid confusion.

-`CENTRAL_AUTH_KEYPASSWORD`: The key password to open the key.
+`CENTRAL_AUTH_KEYPASSWORD`: The location of the key password file to open the key.
 None set up by default.

 `CENTRAL_AUTH_TIMEOUT`: Timeout for the authentication.
 Default value is **10s**.